Yashdon999/MickyMouse/README.md

 # MickyMouse

 MickyMouse is a simple 2D game built in  HTML Programming language.
-In this game, the player controls \
+In this game, t\